 The wine is donated by collectors or the estates of collectors: their collections contain some of the finest wines from around the world.
-These include wines from France, Italy, Spain, Argentina and other celebrated wine regions.
-Please check the updated list on this link.
+These include selections from France, Italy, Spain, Argentina, and other celebrated wine regions.
+Please check the updated list at this link.

-How is the value at the wine determined ?
+How is the value of the wine determined?

-The wine list is appraised by Robert Jull, one of North America’s leading wine experts and owner of Vinifera Wine Services, who has for more than 20 years appraised the wine for most of Ontario’s charity auctions.
+The wine list is appraised by Robert Jull, owner of Vinifera Wine Services and one of North America’s leading wine experts.
+With more than 20 years of experience, he has appraised the wine for most of Ontario’s charity auctions.

-You can visit us at our office (51 William Street, Ottawa), call or email us the list of wine you are considering donating.
-Please provide the following information about the wine (by email or a photograph of the label):
+You can email us a list of wines you are considering for donation.
+Please provide the following information about the wine (by email or via a photograph of the label):

 - Wine name